-Beginning in 2013, the Italian Ministry of Culture and Tourism partnered with luxury leather goods manufacturer, Tod’s, to fund a major USD 35 million renovation of the Colosseum.
-Using nebulized water, teams of artisans and archeologists have spent nearly three years meticulously cleaning this 2000-year-old monument.
+Beginning in 2013, the Italian Ministry of Culture and Tourism partnered with luxury leather goods manufacturer, Tod’s, to fund a major $35 million renovation of the Colosseum.
+Using nebulized water, teams of artisans and archeologists spent nearly three years meticulously cleaning this 2000-year-old monument.
 The renovation has resulted in a lighter and brighter structure.
-The shade of the newly cleansed travertine has been variously described as ivory or oatmeal or Haitian cotton.
+The shade of the newly cleansed travertine has been variously described as ivory, oatmeal, or Haitian cotton.
 While thousands of workers, most of them slaves, are said to have built the Colosseum, the restoration team numbered only 30!
-The Roman engineering skills of applying the use of concrete and the rounded arch is certainly on display on a grand scale in the Colosseum, with its construction begun in A.D.
-72. To mark the Colosseums completion in A.D.
-80, Vespasian’s son and successor, Titus, held games that lasted 100 days and nights, during which it is believed 5,000 animals were slaughtered.
+The Roman engineering skills of applying the use of concrete and the rounded arch is certainly on display on a grand scale in the Colosseum, with its construction begun in 72 AD.
+To mark the Colosseums completion in 80 AD, Vespasian’s son and successor, Titus, held games that lasted 100 days and nights, during which it is believed 5,000 animals were slaughtered.

 Please note you have the option of a private night tour of the Colosseum, including the tunnels where the gladiators awaited their contests.
 Delicious lunch Pizza option – Allie Carrette Pizzeria.
 Kudos to Rick Steves for recommending rustic Alllie Carrette for great pizza.
 Located just beyond the Colosseum, this place oozes with local Roman authenticity.

+The Imperial Forum is just a short walk from the Colosseum.
 Being big ancient Roman history buffs, we feel the relatively small area of land occupying Imperial Forums represents a historical snapshot of the politics, religion, and commerce of ancient Rome.
-Romans first began meeting in the original Forum around 500 B.C., at the time of the founding of the Roman Republic.
+Romans first began meeting in the original Forum around 500 BC, at the time of the founding of the Roman Republic.
 Over the centuries, wealthy aristocrats added temples, statues and triumphal arches to the Forum incrementally.
-By 46 B.C., the Forum became too crowded, hence, the intervention of Julius Caesar in building the additional Forum adjacent to the original one.
+By 46 BC, the Forum became too crowded, hence, the intervention of Julius Caesar in building the additional Forum adjacent to the original one.
 You may notice big, pink cement blocks with the current ruins – this is where the temple of Venus once stood.
-Later, the Emperor Augustus added another forum near the one conceived by Julius Caesar.
+Later, Emperor Augustus added another forum near the one conceived by Julius Caesar.
 Following the eventual fall of Rome, the area became a pasture.
 Though the site today is scattered with small fragments of the huge buildings that once stood there, the main street, the Visa Sacra can still be seen running through the heart of the Forum.
 Imagining Emperors walking through the same grounds we walked as tourists truly shakes our imagination.

 Being in continuous use for over 2000 years, the Pantheon is Rome in a microcosm, embodying the city’s pagan and Christian identities.
 Built in the second century by Emperor Hadrian (126 AD) as a temple to all the Roman gods, it is the only major work of Roman Imperial architecture still intact.
 The largest masonry dome ever built – 142 feet in diameter and weighing five thousand tons – it is the paterfamilias of every structure like it erected since.
 At the top is one of the most famous features in architecture, the Oculus.
 It focuses a circle of light into the Pantheon that, tracking the transit of the sun, passes slowly across the interior surfaces as the day progresses.